 At the restaurant and in this recipe, we use St. Louis-style ribs, which are the spareribs trimmed of the tips.
 But you can use regular spareribs or even babyback ribs.
 Make sure to ask your butcher to remove the membrane from the rib racks to let more of the hickory smoke flavor in.–Mitchell Rosenthal

 How to make head-turning ribs with ease?
 Simple.
-Forgo the dry rub.
-Smoke ‘em low and slow.
-And slather ‘em with a boozy sauce.
-The must-have-ness of these ribs is due in large part to their being cooked low and slow in a smoker.
-That is, at a low temperature nice and slow.
+Forgo the dry rub on ’em.
+Smoke ’em low and slow.
+And slather ’em with a boozy sauce.
+Although in keeping with our approach to honest entertaining, we gotta be straight with you, the must-have-ness of these ribs is due in large part to that second edict, the one about being smoked nice and sloooooowly at a looooooow temperature.
 No smoker?
 No sweat.
-You can jury-rig an outdoor smoker in all manner of ways.
-Take a gander at some of our recipe testers’ tactics, which you’ll found in the comments beneath the recipe.
+It’s a cinch to jury-rig an outdoor smoker.
+Take a gander at some of our recipe testers’ tactics, which you’ll find in the comments beneath the recipe.

 Special Equipment: 3 to 4 handfuls hickory chips, soaked in water for at least 30 minutes